Everyone aged 66 and over living permanently in the State is entitled to the

 Department of Social Protection is no longer issuing paper passes.

 You can also read 'How

 to use your public services card for free travel' (pdf).

 Spouses, civil partners, cohabitants and companions

-If you have a Free Travel Pass and you are married, in a civil partnership
+If you are entitled to free travel and you are married, in a civil

-or cohabiting, you are entitled to a Free Travel Pass which allows your partner
+partnership or cohabiting, you are entitled to a Free Travel Card which allows

-to accompany you free of charge when travelling.
-(This does not apply to people
+your partner to accompany you free of charge when travelling.
+(This does not

 nominated carers for people getting Constant Attendance Allowance or Prescribed

 Relatives Allowance from the Department of Social Protection).